 Jolly, Seth K. 2007.
 The Europhile Fringe?
 Regionalist Party Support for European Integration.
 European Union Politics (March): 109-130.

-European and European Union Politics, Political Parties, Ethnic Conflict, Political Economy
+European and European Union Politics, Political Parties, Immigration, and Populism

-Jolly’s research focuses on the interaction of political institutions and
+research focuses on the interaction of political institutions and political

 parties.
 He is currently working on a project investigating whether parties

 Since 2010, Jolly has